 The University Council has adopted the following rules governing re-enrolment with the object of requiring students with a record of failure to show cause why they should be allowed to re-enrol and retain valuable class places.
-These rules will be applied retrospectively from January, 1971, and the attention of students is drawn to them.
+These rules apply retrospectively from 1st January, 1971.